 Extremely bright 360 degree lantern, it can be collapsed down into a compact unit and is childproof, this lantern is weather resistant (not waterproof) and runs on 3 “AA” batteries (which are not included) for 8 hours, with another four hours dimmer light.
 The good thing about it is that it comes in a three pack.
 It will run you around twelve dollars–also a bargain.

 This is a handy little item with very little financial outlay:

 At less than twenty dollars it’s well worth the investment.
 A similar product is the Thorfire:

 You can’t get this sent to Canada, but the product is available on the Amazon.ca website, at about 25 dollars.
 This handy-dandy little light collapses down for easier storage, taking up less space, so it’s good for hikers as well.

 There is also the Solar-Powered Camping Lantern and Cell Phone Charger:

 It has a flip-top solar panel and illuminates up to ten hours after a full charge.
 It’s bright orange, which makes it easy to spot, and you can even charge it via USB if there is no sun.
-It’s a steal at under twenty dollars–unless you live in Canada–the shipping and handling charges if you get it at Amazon.com make it a bit pricey at just over thirty bucks.
-The Canadian Amazon site sells it for about five bucks less all told.
+It’s a steal at under twenty dollars, unless you live in Canada.
+The shipping and handling charges if you get it at Amazon.com make it a bit pricey at just over thirty bucks.
+Buy it at the Canadian Amazon site for about five bucks less.

 Let there be light!